hamk-uas/HAMK_Smart_City_anomaly/README.md

 ## Introduction

 Principal Component Analysis (PCA) is a method for dimensionality-reduction by transforming (Singular Value Decomposition of the data) a large set of variables into a smaller one that still contains most of the information in the large set.
 The input data is centered but not scaled for each feature before applying the SVD.
+We have used PCA for dimension reduction for the data and after that used residual and quartile based method to define the anomaly range.

+## Data

+Dataset have in the folder of Data as a file 'building_data_full_year_copy.csv'.
+This is a yearly time series sensor data have temperatures (among other variables) depending on time for hourly basis.

 ## Installation